Gallery

 2023 Inaugural PC Build Workshop

-Library in collaboration with PB Tech and with our “Tech Guinea Pigs” from the ever innovative team at Christchurch Boys High School worked together to bring about our first ever PC Building workshop at Tūranga Library.
-Nurtured by the love of Esports, each ākonga – student, with guidance from PB Tech expert technicians built an entire Gaming capable PC from assembly to “Boot-up” in a matter of hours.
-Linking this to curriculum goals is ensuring that our on-going esports kaupapa – project provides a pathway to high-tech industries.
+The library, in collaboration with PB Tech and with our “Tech Guinea Pigs” from the ever-innovative team at Christchurch Boys High School, worked together to bring about our first-ever PC Building workshop at Tūranga Library.
+Nurtured by the love of Esports, each ākonga – student, with guidance from PB Tech expert technicians, built an entire Gaming-capable PC from assembly to “Boot-up” in a matter of hours.
+Linking this to curriculum goals is ensuring that our ongoing esports kaupapa project provides a pathway to high-tech industries.
 A great success, plans are afoot for many more of these build workshops for the remainder of 2023 and 2024.

 2023 League of Legends Academic Challenge

 PB Tech, UC Gaming Guild, Oneshot Gaming Lounge and Esports Ōtautahi collaborated together with the Christchurch City Library to host an Academic League of Legends tournament.
-Teams from University of Canterbury, Otago University, NZMA and local High School groups battled it out for the title and some pretty cool prizes.
-With VR units and other engaging spectator activities it was a fun esports based community event for all.
+Teams from the University of Canterbury, Otago University, NZMA and local High School groups battled it out for the title and some pretty cool prizes.
+With VR units and other engaging spectator activities, it was a fun esports-based community event for all.

 UCGG Gaming Night 2023

 Another great “social and competitive” esports and gaming evening run at the UCSA by the awesome UCGG crew.
-Esports Ōtautahi was there of course helping out with equipment and support but really this was a brilliant event run by the UCGG team that went on to win an award.
-Great attendance helped in no small way by the excellent sponsorship of prizes from Mighty Ape.
-Christchurch Fighting Games crew were there competing in various titles as well as our FIFA 2023 competition and rounded out nicely with a lot of Mobile Legends.
+Esports Ōtautahi was there of course, helping out with equipment and support, but really this was a brilliant event run by the UCGG team that went on to win an award.
+Great attendance was helped in no small way by the excellent sponsorship of prizes from Mighty Ape.
+The Christchurch Fighting Games crew were there competing in various titles, as well as our FIFA 2023 competition and rounded out nicely with a lot of Mobile Legends.
 A lot of fun!

 TEKKEN7 E Blacks Qualifiers 2023